-Consistent with APA's code of ethics regarding respect for people's rights and dignity, we, the clinical program faculty, students, and staff, value diversity.
-We respect and celebrate the diversity of our program and the people with whom we have contact in our research, teaching, supervision, and clinical and community work.
+We recognize that identities are situated within systems of power, privilege, and oppression and commit ourselves to fostering and celebrating diversity through our teaching, mentoring, research, clinical work, and service.
+We continually seek opportunities to enrich our department through attracting and supporting diverse students, staff, and faculty.
 We strive for a socially just society in which all human beings are treated with dignity and respect.
 Further, we envision a society in which there exists absolute intolerance for the degradation or abuse of individuals and groups on account of a dimension of their humanity.
-As a program, we object to overt and subtle discrimination based on human diversity elements (e.g., racism, sexism, heterosexism, classism, xenophobia).
+As a program, we object to overt and subtle discrimination based on human diversity elements (e.g., racism, sexism, heterosexism, transphobia, classism, xenophobia).
 Faculty, students, and staff are encouraged to challenge oppressive social systems, practices, and structures.

 We acknowledge that there are multiple realities and that individuals with whom we interact come from diverse life experiences and histories.
-As part of professional and personal development, which are inextricable, we expect that every member of the clinical program will engage in an ongoing and honest self-exploration of his/her own biases and assumptions.
-We strive to provide a safe space for transformation in which individuals can examine and inform their value systems and biases.
-In this exploration and discovery, we strongly encourage a movement toward acceptance and celebration of human differences that is based in compassion, justice and equity.
-We value beliefs and perspectives that are not degrading and abusive.
-Also, acceptance and celebration of human diversity should be distinguished from simple tolerance, which often implies a reluctant and limited acceptance of people.
-Often this limited acceptance of those who are different is contingent on "good" or "appropriate" behavior defined as such by those who possess varying levels of power.
+As part of our inextricable professional and personal development, we expect all members of the clinical program to engage in ongoing and honest exploration of their own biases, assumptions, and value systems.
+We strive to provide a safe space in which this transformation may occur.
+In this self-exploration and discovery, we strongly encourage a movement toward acceptance and celebration of human differences that is based in compassion, justice, and equity.
+We value beliefs and perspectives that are not degrading or abusive.
+Furthermore, acceptance and celebration of human diversity should be distinguished from simple tolerance, which often implies a reluctant and limited acceptance of people.